Rules for the GM

 A few notes:

-- It’d be ideal if I could find people willing to run one-shots, as opposed to long-term campaigns.
+- It’d be ideal if I could find people interested in running one-shots (games that can be completed in one 2-3 hour session), as opposed to long-term campaigns.
 That way more people on the server would get to play games from time to time, instead of one consistent group with consistent schedule.

 - If the rules for GMs are still a bit unclear/confusing, if you have any questions, or are having trouble preparing an adventure - I’ll be happy to help!
 Message me in discord and we’ll figure it out.